What is asset-based lending?

-- How much will you pay for the finance facility in the long run?
+- How much will I pay for the finance facility in the long run?

 - Are there charges for early repayment?

-There are specialist Asset-Based lenders in the UK, as well as lenders who offer an Asset Based Lending product, including high street banks.
+There are specialist asset-based lenders in the UK, as well as lenders – including high-street banks – who offer asset-based lending products.

 To find out if asset-based lending is right for you, use our finance finder tool.